Gabrielvsiqueira/chat-project/README.md

 ## Usage Instructions:

-1. Start the server and specify a port (default: 12345)
+1. Start the server and specify a port or use default port (default: 12345)
 2. Run client applications
 3. In each client, enter server details and your name
 4. Click "Connect" to join the messaging system